 PAUSE BEFORE MOVING TO FRAME 5

 Frame 5 – I know I used a black rectangle around the predicated range to highlight in my mock up, but only to show it as highlighted.
 Can we explore other options for highlighting the predicting range here?
 Eg Can we make it glow somehow?

+Also synchronise the first appearance of the highlight with the first mention of ‘predicted range’.

 SMALL PAUSE

 Frame 6 – don’t remove the axis labels – the “?”s should refer to the bar and not the axis… Maybe have a big “?” over the top of the predicted range?

+I would animate the left and right edges of the predicted range with a bouncing tween – so they briefly (250ms or thereabouts) wobble around their current positions.
+The question marks should label these left and right edges.

 Frame 7- good but see comments at the top about Left hand boy a